AbdullahAlShaad/notes/kubernetes/kubernetes.md

 ### Basic Terminologies :

+**Pods**
-**Pods:** Pod is group of containers.
+: Pod is group of containers.
 Pod can group together can container images into a single deployable unit.
 Most of times one container is run in one pod unless there is dependency.

 **Node:**  Kubernetes runs workload by placing container into Pods to run on Nodes.